 Fertilizer, What Is It?

-But wait, did your teacher delve into the world of fertilizers?
-You know, those nutrient boosters that often get mistaken for plant grub?
+Imagine for a moment, that you’re sitting back in science classes and the topic of the day is photosynthesis.
+You know, the process plants use to turn sunlight into food.
+Fertilizer on the other hand is more of a nutrient boost.
 The official definition is “any material, organic or inorganic, natural or synthetic, which supplies one or more of the chemical elements required for the plant growth.”

 Okay, that’s a little formal.
-Simply put, fertilizer is not plant food (they make their food!); its plant nutrients – like sulfur, calcium, nitrogen, etc. – required for the plant to grow, develop, and reproduce.
+Simply put, fertilizer is not plant food (plants make their food!); its plant nutrients – like sulfur, calcium, nitrogen, etc. – required for the plant to grow, develop, and reproduce.
 There are different sources of nutrients that plants can use.
 It’s sometimes hard to know what to apply since there are so many options.
-Let’s go a bit deeper.

 Types of Fertilizer